Lbuell/ivan_the_terribles_blog/README.md

 Final score 281

+Improvements i made

+Eager Loading
+Added index for comments and replies
+Caching of pages using Cache_digest
+Deflate Gem
+Unicorn server to get more workers

 ## Information

   A small Opal app that turns a Ruby LL into a OO Javascript Linked list.
 There are two files for this assignment, the first is with an array and the 2nd is without